uwescience/myria-docs/myriaX.markdown

 - Create Postgres databases.
-Important: If you have multiple workers on the same machine, they need to use different Postgres databases (but they can share the same Postgres server instance).s For example, the configuration in `deployment.cfg.postgres` needs the Postgres databases `myria1` and `myria2` on both worker machines:
+Important: If you have multiple workers on the same machine, they need to use different Postgres databases (but they can share the same Postgres server instance).
+For example, the configuration in `deployment.cfg.postgres` needs the Postgres databases `myria1` and `myria2` on both worker machines: